sista-ai/ai-assistant-react/README.md

 </VuicProvider>
 ```

-3. Add your API KEY
+c.
+Add your API KEY

 Replace `"YOUR_API_KEY"` with your actual API key.